-- NOTE: A Privilege Object must be created in the same domain as the related Association Object.

-- 1 In the Console Root (MMC) window, right-click a container.

-- 2 Select New→Dell RAC Object.
+- 1 In the Console Root (MMC) window, right-click a container. - 2 Select New $\rightarrow$ Dell RAC Object.

-- The New Object window appears.
+The New Object window appears.

-- 3 Type a name for the new object.

-- 4 Select Privilege Object.

-- 5 Click OK.

-- 6 Right-click the privilege object that you created, and select Properties.

-- 7 Click the RAC Privileges tab and select the privileges that you want the user to have.
-For more information about CMC user privileges, see "User Types."
+- 3 Type a name for the new object. - 4 Select Privilege Object and click OK. - 5 Right-click the privilege object that you created, and select Properties. - 6 Click the RAC Privileges tab and select the privileges that you want the user to have.
+For more information about CMC user privileges, see "User Types" on page 166.